alex-bue/dotfiles/README.md

 ## Credits

-Many thanks to @shmileee whose dotfiles repository I basically copied and adjusted to my needs!
+Many thanks to [@shmileee](https://github.com/shmileee/dotfiles/) for the [Hitchhiker's Guide to the Dotfiles](https://oponomarov.com/) from which I derived my version.